bobtfish/bobtfish.github.io/source/_posts/2015-03-29-terraform-from-the-ground-up.markdown

 This has setup an ssh key to allow you to log into the created instances.

-Now, change directory into the region+account folder ([terraform can only do one region at once currently](https://github.com/hashicorp/terraform/pull/1281)), and run make again.
-This pulls in all the necessary terraform modules (using terraform get), and then runs their Makefiles by iterating over .terraform/modules to ensure that _variables.tf.json_ is built it needed.
+Now, change directory into the region+account folder ([Terraform can only do one region at once currently](https://github.com/hashicorp/terraform/pull/1281)), and run make again.
+This pulls in all the necessary modules (using terraform get), and then runs their Makefiles by iterating over .terraform/modules to ensure that _variables.tf.json_ is built it needed.

 Note that even modules which don't need to build _variables.tf.json_ are required to have a Makefile (which can do nothing).